SinaSys/flutter_go_rest_app/README.md

 ## ❗️ Api limitation

-• In user endpoint there are ten user objects by default.
-If you delete any of them, it will be replaced with new json object.
-This means that the length of user list will always equal to ten and you can't create more than ten user objects.
-This will also be true for when you want to add query parameter to the users.
+• The user endpoint contains ten user objects by default.
+If any of them are deleted, they will be replaced with a new JSON object.
+This means that the length of the user list will always be ten, and it is not possible to create more than ten user objects.
+This also applies if you want to add query parameters to the users.

-• Request methods PUT, POST, PATCH, DELETE needs access token, which needs to be passed with "Authorization" header as Bearer token that I have already put my own token inside app, but if you get Unauthorized Error (401) go to this [link](https://gorest.co.in/consumer/login) and get new token and replace it with old token in api_config file inside core directory.
+• To use the request methods PUT, POST, PATCH, and DELETE, you need to provide an access token.
+This token must be passed with the "Authorization" header as a Bearer token.
+I have already included my own token in the app.
+However, if you receive an Unauthorized Error (401), please go to this [link](https://gorest.co.in/consumer/login) to obtain a new token and replace the old token in the api_config file located in the core directory.

-• The data are not permanent and will be changed or deleted every 20 minutes to 1 hour.
+• Please note that the data is not permanent and will be changed or deleted every 20 minutes to 1 hour.
 <br/><br/><br/>